 Juan Manuel's personal research work within this project is currently aiming to implement and support a series of high resolution, regional coupled configurations: atmosphere/ocean, ocean/wave, and atmosphere/ocean/wave.

 Juan Manuel joined the Met Office in 2015, and since then he has been working in the UK Environmental Prediction team developing a regional coupled prediction prototype.

 Between 2012 and 2014 Juan Manuel worked as a research assistant at the University of Kaiserslautern, investigating the phase transition of hydrogels, the properties of Self Assembling Monolayers, and the catalytic activity of enzymes by molecular simulation.
-Between 2010 and 2012 he worked as a research assistant at the University of Kaiserslautern, where he investigated phase transitions by developing advanced molecular simulation techniques.
+Between 2010 and 2012 he worked as a research assistant at the University of Stuttgart, where he investigated phase transitions by developing advanced molecular simulation techniques.

 Juan Manuel completed a PhD at the Delft University of Technology, investigating the adsorption, diffusion and separation of components of interest for the chemical industry by porous materials, using molecular simulation tools.
 As an undergraduate, Juan Manuel studied Theoretical Physics at the University of Granada.